 In all my years tending to houseplants I have found that in almost all cases the loss of leaves on a dracaena plant is down to a poor care routine.

-Can you save a dracaena with no leaves?
+Saving a dracaena with no leaves is possible

-What if your dracaena has an issue that has caused it to lose all its foliage … can a dracaena that has lost all its leaves be saved?
+What if your dracaena has an issue that has caused it to lose all its foliage … can you save a dracaena with no leaves?

 How do you do that?

-Before I do that though I will give you a quick overview of how dracaena leaves actually grow so that you can tell when your plant starts the recovery process.
+Before I do that though I will give you a quick overview of how dracaena leaves actually grow.
+We know this you will be able to tell when your plant starts the recovery process.

 Review the information in our article about dracaena not growing for details about the ideal soil mix.